-The Intergovernmental Panel on Climate Change (IPCC) Special Report "Global Warming of 1.5°C" articulated the need to limit warming to 1.5 °C above pre-industrial levels and to achieve carbon neutrality by 2050.
-With social roles expanding and additional demands placed on companies to tackle climate change, in October 2021 the Science Based Target Initiative (SBTi) (\2) launched the world's first Net-Zero Standard for companies to set net-zero strategies.

-In order to resolve issues related to climate change, the Fujitsu Group decided to revise the Group's previous commitment to "zero $CO_2$ emissions by 2050", pursuing instead a more ambitious strategy than simply net-zero.
-This requires the Group to look beyond social trends and become the very embodiment of a leading SX company, one that drives the achievement of carbon neutrality.
+The Intergovernmental Panel on Climate Change (IPCC) Special Report "Global Warming of 1.5° C" articulated the need to limit warming to 1.5° C above pre-industrial levels and to achieve carbon neutrality by 2050.
+With social roles expanding and additional demands placed on companies to tackle climate change, in October 2021 the Sc ience Based Target Initiative (SBTi) (\2) launched the world's .irst Net-Zero Standard for companies to set net-zero strategies.
+In order to resolve issues related to climate change, the Fujitsu Group decided to revise its previous commitment to "zero CO2 emissions by 2050", pursuing instead a more ambitious vision that requires the Group to look beyond social trends and become the very embodiment of a leading SX company that delivers carbon neutrality.

-The new vision comprises three pillars, namely, Value chain: Achieve net-zero emissions, Mitigation: Contribute to a carbon-neutral society, and Adaptation: Contribute to climate change adaptation measures.
+The Fujitsu Group Environmental Vision comprises three pillars, namely, Value chain: Achieve net-zero emissions, Mitigation: Contribute to a carbon-neutral society, and Adaptation: Contribute to climate change adaptation measures.
 The Fujitsu Group will be quick to leverage advanced DX technologies to tackle its own net-zero strategies, and will make the resulting expertise available as Fujitsu Group solutions for customers and society.
-In so doing, the Group aims to leverage its own business activities to contribute to climate change mitigation and adaptation
+In so doing, the Group aims to leverage its own business activities to contribute to climate change mitigation and adaptation.

 \2 Science Based Target Initiative (SBTi): An initiative jointly established by the United Nations Global Compact, the World Resources Institute (WRI), and other organizations in 2015.
-It encourages companies to set GHG emission reduction targets consistent with science-based evidence to the level required by the Paris Agreement, validating targets that comply with criteria including indirect emissions not only within the company but also in the supply chain.
+It e nourages companies to set GHG emission reduction targets consistent with science-based evidence to the level required by the Paris Agreement, validating targets that comply with criteria including indirect emissions not only within the company but also in the supply chain.